300 products

 Expert Reviews - Vintage 2020

-Antonio Galloni writes: The 2020 Valandraud is a stunner.
-Rich, deep and explosive, the 2020 possesses dazzling intensity from start to finish.
+- Vinous — 98 pts: "A stunner.
+Rich, deep and explosive with dazzling intensity from start to finish.
 Silky tannins wrap around a core of plush dark red/black fruit, licorice, spice, mocha and new leather.
-Even with all of its intensity, the 2020 is bright and wonderfully focused.
-Sweet floral and blood orange accents liven up the explosive finish.
+Bright and wonderfully focused with sweet floral and blood orange accents on the explosive finish.
 Magnificent.
-Drinking 2028 to 2060. - Vinous 98
+Drink 2028–2060."

-James Molesworth writes: Tilts to the showy side, with a flourish of black currant and fig preserves, warmed black tea, melted black licorice and a hint of alder smoke as well, all framed by a warm loam- and espresso crema-accented finish.
-Merlot, Cabernet Franc and Cabernet Sauvignon.
-Best from 2027 through 2040. - Wine Spectator 93
+- Wine Spectator — 93 pts: "Black currant and fig preserves, warmed black tea, melted black licorice and a hint of alder smoke, framed by a loam- and espresso crema-accented finish.
+Best from 2027 through 2040."

 Winemaker Notes